NFL Thanksgiving Games 2025 RECAP!

 It looks good.
 It looks great.

-it depends what time zone you're in, but it's eight in the morning here.
-So I'm not at the top of my game.
+it depends what time zone you're in, but it's eight in the morning here, so I'm not at the top of my game.
+It's 8 a.m.

-Carter asks, I get married tomorrow, but I'm still heating.
+after Thanksgiving.
+Carter asked, I get married tomorrow, but I'm still heating.

 That's what it's all about.
 I'm sure she is very thrilled about that.

-Steven, this year feels like a big lines regressive regarding the offensive line in the secondary.
+Steven, this year feels like a big Lions regressive regarding the offensive line in the secondary.
 Yes, I agree with that.

-i i i think because of what how i felt about the packers not being who they were a couple like six weeks ago um i i don't i just choose not to panic about either one of these teams but you're right about the lions and that schedule is brutal brutal.
+I just choose not to panic about either one of these teams, but you're right about the Lions and that schedule is brutal.

 This Packers team, the way they played yesterday with that aggressiveness and the way that they, you know, against all odds, like they're absolutely spinning magic on in the most important moments on fourth down, like they can beat anyone in this conference, maybe outside of the Rams.

-I just think that if you, if you're going to get the Packers to play that way, it's what I was talking about way back in September.
+I just think that you if you're gonna get the packers to play that way it's what i was talking about way back in september um kind of

 over